punkave/best-practices/production.md

 ## <a name="production">Production overview and tools used</a>

 **The support team is normally responsible for the initial launch of websites,** including provisioning of production servers.
-We always offer managed hosting services to the client.
+We almost always offer managed hosting services to the client (occasionally the tech stack or client bureaucracy makes it not appropriate).

 We use [mechanic](https://npmjs.org/package/mechanic) and [Stagecoach](https://github.com/punkave/stagecoach).